gmichels/docker-zabbix-agent/README.md

 # Supported Docker versions

-This image is officially supported on Docker version 1.12.0.
+This image is officially supported on Docker version 1.8 and newer.

-Support for older versions (down to 1.6) is provided on a best-effort basis.